Skip to content

 Google Antigravity's Security Compromise

-For teams handling sensitive financial data, a tool compromised within 24 hours of launch presents significant risk regardless of subsequent patches.
+For teams handling sensitive financial data, a tool with this vulnerability history presents significant risk regardless of subsequent patches.
 Teams requiring formal compliance documentation should evaluate enterprise-focused alternatives that publish SOC 2, GDPR, or HIPAA certifications.

 Continue's Compliance Gap

-Continue does offer security-relevant features: Enterprise SSO supporting SAML and OIDC, managed proxy for API key protection, and on-premises data plane options.
-However, organizations requiring formal certifications must request private compliance documentation or conduct independent security assessments.
+Continue never held SOC 2, HIPAA, or PCI DSS certifications.
+It offered security-relevant features: Enterprise SSO supporting SAML and OIDC, a managed proxy for API key protection, and on-premises data plane options.
+Organizations requiring formal certifications had to conduct independent security assessments.
+Those options are now moot: Continue's hosted infrastructure is being shut down.
+Teams that self-host v2.0.0 own the full compliance burden with no vendor support.

 Google Antigravity vs Continue: Pricing and Enterprise Features

-Available access routes include the web platform at antigravity.google, Gemini CLI, Vertex AI, and Gemini Enterprise (in preview), but cost structures for team deployments are not documented.
-Teams evaluating the ROI of AI tools cannot conduct acost-benefit analysis without documented pricing.
+Google Antigravity still lacks a publicly documented pricing structure for teams, which remains a critical barrier to procurement.
+Antigravity 2.0 (May 2026) is free during public preview.
+Available access routes include the web platform at antigravity.google, the agy CLI, the Managed Agents API via Gemini API, and enterprise access via Gemini Enterprise Agent Platform (invite-only GCP project sign-in).
+Cost structures for team deployments are not documented.
+Teams evaluating the ROI of AI tools cannot conduct a cost-benefit analysis without documented pricing.

 Google Antigravity and Continue: Documented Failure Modes